 Assuming you successfully installed Grav with the instructions listed in the previous chapter, we can continue and play around with Grav a little to get you more comfortable.

 Because Grav does not require a database, it is pretty easy to work with, without having to worry about causing issues between your Grav installation and any other significant data source.
 If something goes awry, you can generally recover very easily.

 First, let us familiarize ourselves with where Grav stores content.
 We will go into more depth in a future chapter, but for the time being, you need to be aware that all our user content, is stored in the

 user/pages/ folder of your Grav install.

-Currently, there is only one folder in the pages folder, and it is called
+Currently, there are two folders in the pages folder, the first one is called

 01. portion of the folder is optional but provides a couple of things that can be handy.

 Firstly, it lets you expressly define the order of your pages.
 For example,